i0brendan0/pokezirconia/README.md

 * Shininess is now independent of DVs.
 * The second badge page now works.
 * Egg rates are increased.
-* Fairy type is added with Polkadot Bow increasing Fairy moves.
+* Fairy-type is added with Polkadot Bow increasing Fairy moves.
+* Electric-type Pokemon cannot be Paralyzed.

 Move related changes
 * Rock Climb has been added and is now the 8th HM.
 * Hail has been added.
-* Solarbeam does less damage during a sandstorm.
+* Solarbeam does less damage during a sandstorm and when hailing.
+* Blizzard does less damage when sunny.
 * Magnitude now has levels 1 through 10 with edited chances and powers.
 * Rock Smash and Flash have swapped TM/HM places.
 * Sketch fails if transformed.
 * Splash now does damage during rain.
 * Explosion no longer halves the defense stat of the opposing Pokémon.
 * Twinneedle no longer poisons Steel-type Pokémon.
-Due to the fix, any move that poisons but isn't Poison-type won't poison Steel-type Pokémon.
 * Sandstorm and Hail now do 1/16th Max HP damage.
+* Tri-Attack doesn't Freeze Ice-types, Paralyze Electric-types, and Burn Fire-types.

 New Moves
-* Inner Power - 50 Power, 100 Acc, 20 PP. Effect - Changes type to either of the Pokemon's types at random.
+* Inner Power - Normal Type, 50 Power, 100 Acc, 20 PP. Effect - Changes type to either of the Pokemon's types at random.
+* Rock Storm - Rock Type, 120 Power, 85 Acc, 5 PP. Effect - Does more damage in a sandstorm, but has 60% accuracy in rain.

 Removed Moves